 Philipp Rotmann is a director of the Global Public Policy Institute (GPPi) in Berlin, where he leads the work on peace and security.
 His interests include how to better anticipate, prevent and reduce mass violence, including through peace operations, stabilization programs, improving security governance, monitoring and evaluation, and how Germany and the European Union could contribute more effectively to these efforts.
 His latest book is Krieg vor der Haustür: Die Gewalt in Europas Nachbarschaft und was wir dagegen tun können, written with Sarah Brockmeier.
 He is a member of the German Federal Foreign Office’s independent evaluation panel and co-directs GPPi’s PeaceLab project.

-He has served as a senior political adviser with the NATO-led International Security Assistance Force.
-He has also worked in the German Federal Foreign Office on the Afghanistan-Pakistan task force and as a consultant to the UN Department for Peacekeeping Operations.
-Prior to joining GPPi in 2005, Philipp briefly served with the Organization for Security and Cooperation in Europe (OSCE) in Bosnia and Herzegovina, and helped run a small IT firm.
+Philipp served as a senior political adviser with the NATO-led International Security Assistance Force in Afghanistan, worked in the German Federal Foreign Office on the Afghanistan-Pakistan task force, contributed as a consultant to the UN Department for Peacekeeping Operations, and collaborated with the Organization for Security and Cooperation in Europe (OSCE) in Bosnia and Herzegovina.
+Previously, he developed web applications and co-managed a small IT company.

-Philipp studied economics, political science, and law at the University of Erfurt, where he received his bachelor’s degree, and the University of Essex.
-For his master’s degree, he studied international relations at Humboldt University in Berlin, the Free University in Berlin, and the University of Potsdam.
+Philipp studied economics, political science and law for his bachelor’s degree in Erfurt and Essex, and international relations for his master’s degree in in Berlin and Potsdam.
 From 2008 to 2010, he was a McCloy Scholar at Harvard’s Kennedy School of Government, where he received a master’s degree in public administration.
 His studies were supported by scholarships from Harvard University, the German National Academic Foundation, the German Academic Exchange Service (DAAD), and the Haniel Foundation.